crims0n/python/README.md

 # python tools
-Various scripts I developed to make life in security engineering easier on myself.
+Various scripts I developed for fun or utility.